zer0dac/ippsec-ansible-pwnbox-latest/README.md

 * Updated ippsec-pwnbox ansible for the latest version

-fixed errors:
+# fixed errors:

-* Ansible Updated error:
+# Ansible Updated error:

-ERROR!
+* ERROR!
 [DEPRECATED]: ansible.builtin.include has been removed.
 Use include_tasks or import_tasks instead.
 This feature was removed from ansible-core in a release after 2023-05-16.
 Please update your playbooks.

-* Path Could Not found of burpsuite jar error:
+# Path Could Not found of burpsuite jar error:

-Executing bash script to Download CA Certificate
+* Executing bash script to Download CA Certificate

-* rsyslog not installed error
+# rsyslog not installed error:
+* installed in burpsuite's script

-* ens33 not found error on terminal, changed to enp0s3 on .bashrc, if your interface name is different you have to change enp0s3 string to your interface name, to see it use ifconfig.
+# ens33 not found error on terminal
+* changed to enp0s3 on .bashrc, if your interface name is different you have to change enp0s3 string to your interface name, to see it use ifconfig.

-SETUP:
+# SETUP:

 * Download the Hackthebox parrot version -> https://deb.parrot.sh/parrot/iso/6.0/Parrot-htb-6.0_amd64.iso